kdheepak/kdheepak.github.io/content/23-technical_writing.md

 * Portable: documents are cross-platform by nature
 * Flexible: html, pdf, docx, tex are all supported output formats

-Markdown is awesome at a set of things, and a much better alternative than Word or $LaTeX$ for those specific set of things.
+Markdown is awesome at a set of things, and a much better alternative than Word or \LaTeX for those specific set of things.

       Right     Left     Center     Default
     -------     ------ ----------   -------